cekkr/justmake/README.md

 # justmake
 ### Soon a decent readme file.
-#### WARNING!
-Work in progress, not working for the moment.
+#### In this moment the utility is working, now I'm writing the readme file

-23 October 2019
+25 October 2019
 - cekkr